MS, Communication Sciences and Disorders

 Admission to the degree program is open to all eligible candidates residing in the continental United States and Alaska.** Priority will be given to residents of North Carolina.
 We typically admit 20 students each Fall.
 We do not admit students at any other time of the academic year.
 International applicants should apply only to the on-campus program.
 We cannot provide the DE program internationally.

-** Important Note: Admission of applicants residing outside the State of North Carolina to an online degree, certificate program or individual online course offered by East Carolina University, is dependent on ECU's ability to secure authorization from the applicant's state of residence, if such authorization is required.
+** Important Notice to Residents Outside North Carolina: Admission of applicants residing outside the State of North Carolina to an online degree, certificate program or individual online course offered by East Carolina University, is dependent on ECU's ability to secure authorization from the applicant's state of residence, if such authorization is required.

 A background of undergraduate courses in speech and hearing sciences is essential.
 For those students who do not have an undergraduate degree in the field, specific undergraduate courses must be taken prior to formally beginning the MS degree sequence.
 The following undergraduate courses or their equivalent must be taken prior to enrolling in graduate courses: